MonicaHuuu-nyc/AmazonChineseHelper/README.md

 # AmazonChineseHelper 🛒🇨🇳

-A tool to help Chinese users better understand and use Amazon.
+A tool to help Chinese users to use Amazon USA.

 ## ✨ Features (planned)
 - Translate product descriptions